arshadeep/ai-bookmark-organizer/readme.md

 # AI Bookmark Organizer

-A Chrome extension that automatically categorizes your bookmarks using Google's Gemini AI.
+A Chrome extension that automatically categorizes your bookmarks using Google's Gemini AI with enhanced content analysis.

 ## Features

 - **AI-Powered Categorization**: Analyzes page content to suggest the most appropriate folder
+- **User Context Integration**: Add your own description of what the article is about for better categorization
+- **Smart Content Analysis**: Advanced page scraping to extract meaningful content
+- **Automatic Summarization**: Creates concise 50-word summaries of bookmarked pages
 - **Smart Folder Management**: Saves to existing folders or creates new ones automatically
 - **Optional Notes**: Add custom notes to your bookmarks
 - **Native Chrome Integration**: Works directly with Chrome's bookmark system